sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_08.rst

 Increasing the power of your study
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Not surprisingly, scientists are fairly obsessed with maximising the
+Not surprisingly, scientists are fairly obsessed with maximising the power of
-power of their experiments.
-We want our experiments to work and so we
+their experiments.
+We want our experiments to work and so we want to maximise
-want to maximise the chance of rejecting the null hypothesis if it is
+the chance of rejecting the null hypothesis if it is false.
+As we have seen,
-false (and of course we usually want to believe that it is false!).
-As
-we have seen, one factor that influences power is the effect size.
-So the
+one factor that influences power is the effect size.
+So the first thing you
-first thing you can do to increase your power is to increase the effect
+can do to increase your power is to increase the effect size.
+In practice,
-size.
-In practice, what this means is that you want to design your study
+what this means is that you want to design your study in such a way that the
-in such a way that the effect size gets magnified.
-For instance, in my
+effect size gets magnified.
+For instance, in my ESP study I might believe that
-ESP study I might believe that psychic powers work best in a quiet,
-darkened room with fewer distractions to cloud the mind.
-Therefore I
+psychic powers work best in a quiet, darkened room with fewer distractions to
-would try to conduct my experiments in just such an environment.
-If I
+cloud the mind.
+Therefore, I would try to conduct my experiments in just such
-can strengthen people’s ESP abilities somehow then the true value of
+an environment.
+If I can strengthen people’s ESP abilities somehow then the
-*θ* will go up\ [#]_ and therefore my effect size will be
+true value of *θ* will go up\ [#]_ and therefore my effect size will be
 larger.
 In short, clever experimental design is one way to boost power,
 because it can alter the effect size.